 The Nabilan Study provides a more in-depth picture, as it is the only statisticallybased national survey focused on gender-based violence completed in Timor-Leste.
 All studies show that the domestic setting is the most common context for this violence.
 Data also suggests that violence against women and girls is not decreasing.
-Further, SEII reports that in 2020 mental health factors especially affecting youth, coupled with stay-at-home orders during the Covid-19 emergency, likely increased domestic violence at the same time as decreasing women seeking support or reporting violence.
+Further, SEII reports that in 2020 mental health factors especially affecting youth, coupled with stay-at-home orders during the Covid-19 emergency, likely increased domestic violence at the same time as decreasing women's capacity to seek support or report violence.6